Not an easy feat!

 Try to get up early enough that you don’t have to skip breakfast.
 Things haven’t changed in that respect; breakfast is still the most important meal of the day.
 Make a quick shake in the morning, or keep oatmeal packets, or get to the dining room early enough to eat.
 A veggie omelet makes for a great start to your day.

 Beans really are a protein and they are cheap!
 Try to get protein in every meal.
 You will stay full longer.
-If you have a meal plan, make a point of starting meals with salad.
+If you have a meal plan, make a point of starting meals with a salad.
 Salad bars offer many choices (some better than others, so be careful).
 Go easy on the creamy dressings.
-Speaking of meal plans –grab those apples and bananas to take back to your room now after you’re done eating
+Speaking of meal plans –grab those apples and bananas to take back to your room now after you’re done eating.

 Work meals into your schedule.
-While it can be nice to take all your classes back to back on Tuesday and Thursday only; if it leaves you no time to eat in between, it’s not as great a plan as you thought.
+While it can be nice to take all your classes back to back on Tuesday and Thursday only; if it leaves you no time for eating in between, it’s not as great a plan as you thought.
 You may end up binge eating or grabbing some less thought out meals in between classes.
 And if you do eat in the dining room; try not to linger.
 That’s when you end up going back up for the seconds (or thirds) you really don’t need.

 Don’t drink your calories.
 Yes, I am talking about beer, wine, liquor, but I am also referring to sugary sodas, ice tea, lemonade, sports drinks, etc. Water is truly the best thirst quencher and it is so good for you.
 Carry a reusable water bottle everywhere.